 - Shebani Sethi, Clinical Assistant Professor, Psychiatry and Behavioral Sciences, Psychiatry and Behavioral Sciences

 Dr. Wakeham has a sustained interest in cutting-edge research in psychiatry, particularly with autism and schizophrenia, where she works as a Clinical Research Coordinator for ongoing clinical trials.

-In addition, Dr. Wakeham enjoys teaching college level chemistry, biochemistry, and pharmacology.
+In addition, Dr. Wakeham enjoys teaching chemistry, biochemistry, and pharmacology at local colleges.